AlirezaXdehghan/PersianTwitterCloudWord/README.md

 pip install python-bidi
 ```
 ## How to Use it then?
-just a simple line of:
+just launch it using CMD or Terminal, a simple line of
 ```python
 python WordCloudMaker.py
 ```